Archive

 Me, I got my B.A. in Literature, Theory and Criticism, and went on to be an equity partner and/or principal in a whole string of startups, with combined values totaling tens of millions of dollars.
 Did that degree help me do that?
 I have absolutely no idea.
 I do know that it’s what I wanted to do at that time — what I’d work at day and night because I was fascinated by the subject.
 (Even though I had absolutely no intention, at any time in my life, of becoming a teacher or a professor.)

 I don’t call myself representative — I’m somewhat smarter than the average bear, and I had a lot of other advantages of birth.
-Certainly some people will enhance their lives far more by studying something more practical.
+Certainly many people will enhance their lives far more by studying something more practical.

-But on a national level, I like to think about one of my kids’ friends, who is currently at the Annapolis Naval Academy, majoring in … literature.
+But on a national level, I like to think about one of my kids’ best friends, who is currently at the Annapolis Naval Academy, majoring in … literature.

 On That New York Mosque

-August 6th, 2010
+August 6th, 2010 Comments off

 Michael Bloomberg: